unrealwork/atsd-use-cases/USMortality/README.md

 Death.
 Along with taxes, it is one of the few certainties in life.
 While we all will meet our end some day, that end is becoming farther and farther away and the risk of death is decreasing.
 According to [infoplease.com](http://www.infoplease.com/ipa/A0005148.html), life expectancy from 1935 to 2010 for both sexes in the U.S. increased from 61.7 to 78.7 years.
 As reported by the [Center for Disease Control and Prevention (CDC)](http://www.cdc.gov/nchs/data/databriefs/db88.htm#x2013;2010%3C/a%3E>), the crude death rate in the United States fell from
-1,094.5 to 798.7 deaths per 100,000 people from 1935 to 2010, translating to a **27% decrease**.
+10.9 to 7.9 deaths per 1,000 people from 1935 to 2010, translating to a **27% decrease**.
 Mortality rates, however, are vastly different across different U.S. cities and age groups.
-In this article we will analyze a dataset looking at [death statistics for 122 U.S. cities](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system).
+In this article we will analyze a data.gov dataset looking at [death statistics for 122 U.S. cities](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system).
 This article will focus on the Axibase Time Series Databases's (ATSD) SQL query language capabilities, which we will use to search for specific information contained in this dataset.
-Additionally, we will then look at incorporating population figures to calculate our own mortality rates for each individual city.

 ### Death Statistics for 122 U.S. Cities
 ----------------------------------------

 Let's take a look at the dataset titled **Deaths in 122 U.S. cities - 1962-2016.
 122 Cities Mortality Reporting System** from [data.gov](https://www.data.gov/).

-This dataset can be found here: [https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system)
+This dataset can be found here: [https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system).
+On the data.gov website, datasets can be downloaded as a [CSV](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system/resource/40bf5898-91cc-4156-9885-6ef3b72f7a61)(16.7 MB), RDF, [JSON](https://data.cdc.gov/api/views/mr8w-325u/rows.json?accessType=DOWNLOAD)(66.2 MB), or a XML file.
+This dataset can easily be parsed using the JSON job in Axibase.

 This file contains data for weekly death totals collected from 1962 to 2016 in 122 U.S. cities.
 The system was retired on October 6th, 2016.
 While the system was running, the vital statistics offices of these cities across the United States reported the total number of death certificates processed and the number of those for which pneumonia or influenza was listed as the underlying